dart-lang/site-www/src/content/guides/libraries/create-packages.md

 You might know about the `part` directive.
 This directive allows you to split a library into multiple Dart files.
-Though part files can incorporate generated code into a library, The Dart team doesn't recommend using them.
+Though part files can incorporate generated code into a library, the Dart team doesn't recommend using them.
 Instead, create small libraries.
 :::